fb-co/devsbunker/important_todo.md

 -   [x] after u delete your account there's a delay where nothing happens, we should add some visual feedback there

-    -   [ ] posts also still appear after account deletion, you need to rerefsh (this doesnt seem a big deal but maybe we could remove them from the cache after this happens)

 -   [x] convert timestamps to actual dates (like in comments) (Im checking this off because its been done for a while, check TimeStampService.js)

 -   [x] comments